 Some carriers go beyond mobile hotspots on phones and offer separate hotspot devices.
 These are small units that use cellular data to connect devices to the internet via WiFi.
 You connect to the internet just as you would connect to your WiFi network at home.
 Separate mobile hotspot devices and the service are not included in your typical phone plan.
 This service will need to be added on.

-Utilizing your phones existing hotspot may not cost anything extra.
+Utilizing your phone’s existing hotspot may not cost anything extra, provided that you stay within your data allowance.
 For plans with hotspot devices, carriers may charge anywhere from $35/mo to over $100/mo, depending on your data allowance.
 You may also need to purchase the device itself separately upfront.

 The biggest advantage of cellular internet is the quality and ease of use.
 Mobile hotspots are easy to set up, and you can use your existing cell phone provider who will roll it all into one bill.
 When you do get service, it’s typically fast and reliable.
 It’s also the most portable internet option, meaning you can take your device with you anywhere— even on the trail!

 On the downside, you will not get service everywhere.
 If your phone doesn’t have reception, neither will your cellular hotspot.
 A little research ahead of time will often tell you whether or not a carrier gets reception at a place you want to go.

 Be wary of cell providers’ “unlimited data” claims.
 While you do technically have access to unlimited data, speeds are typically slowed down after you hit 15 GB or 30 GB.
 The slower speeds are often not enough to stream video, so you still want to use the web sparingly on these plans.